Are Pomeranians Good with Kids? Family Guide

 Pomeranians are small and somewhat fragile, so children must be taught gentle handling.
 They do best with older children who understand boundaries.

-With a typical weight of 3-7 lbs and lifespan of 12-16 yrs, the Pomeranian requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 3-7 lbs and lifespan of 12-16 yrs, the Pomeranian has specific care needs shaped by its genetics and build.
 Few breeds combine steady enthusiasm with the Pomeranian's distinctive character quite so effectively.

 Age-Appropriate Interactions